Parkreiner/eon-guild-card-database/Design Doc/Components.md

 * Stitching the guild card code images into a single image
 * Possibly even modifying the bottom half so that the full card is used
 * Sending card information to the viewing page while responding to specific filters

-## Grouping components into steps

-TO BE DONE LATER